Clinical psychology

 Clinical psychology is an integration of human science, behavioral science, theory, and clinical knowledge aimed at understanding, preventing, and relieving psychological distress or dysfunction as well as promoting well-being and personal growth.
 Central to its practice are psychological assessment, diagnosis, clinical formulation, and psychotherapy; although clinical psychologists also engage in research, teaching, consultation, forensic testimony, and program development and administration.
 In many countries, clinical psychology is a regulated mental health profession.
+In the United States, clinical psychologists operate under the same license as counseling psychologists and school psychologists.

 The field is generally considered to have begun in 1896 with the opening of the first psychological clinic at the University of Pennsylvania by Lightner Witmer.
 In the first half of the 20th century, clinical psychology was focused on psychological assessment, with little attention given to treatment.
 This changed after the 1940s when World War II resulted in the need for a large increase in the number of trained clinicians.
 Since that time, three main educational models have developed in the US—the PhD Clinical Science model (heavily focused on research), the PhD science-practitioner model (integrating scientific research and practice), and the PsyD practitioner-scholar model (focusing on clinical theory and practice).
 In the UK and Ireland, the Clinical Psychology Doctorate falls between the latter two of these models, whilst in much of mainland Europe, the training is at the master's level and predominantly psychotherapeutic.
 Clinical psychologists are expert in providing psychotherapy, and generally train within four primary theoretical orientations—psychodynamic, humanistic, cognitive behavioral therapy (CBT), and systems or family therapy.

 Clinical psychology is different from psychiatry.
 Although practitioners in both fields are experts in mental health, clinical psychologists are experts in psychological assessment, including neuropsychological and psychometric assessment, and they treat mental disorders primarily through psychotherapy.
-Currently, only seven US states (Louisiana, New Mexico, Illinois, Iowa, Idaho, Colorado and, most recently, Utah) allow clinical psychologists with advanced specialty training to prescribe psychotropic medications.
+Currently, there are nine US states (Louisiana, New Mexico, Illinois, Iowa, Idaho, Colorado, Utah, Vermont, and, most recently, Hawaii) which allow clinical psychologists with advanced specialty training to prescribe psychotropic medications.
 Psychiatrists are medical doctors who specialize in the treatment of mental disorders via a variety of methods, including diagnostic assessment, psychotherapy, psychoactive medications, and medical procedures such as electroconvulsive therapy (ECT) or transcranial magnetic stimulation (TMS).
 Psychiatrists do not as standard have advanced training in psychometrics or psychotherapy equivalent to that of Clinical Psychologists.